Graylog2/documentation/pages/extended_search.rst

    numeric data points ``took_ms`` around the configured grouping.

 :ROWS/COLUMNS:
-   Here can the fields be selected, where the aggregation will apply the **METRICS** function.
-If the field is a ``timestamp`` for a row it will divided the data points in to intervals.
+   Allows selecting fields whose values will be used to group results into new rows/columns.
+If the field is a ``timestamp`` for a row it will divide the data points into intervals.
 Otherwise the aggregation will take by default up to 15 elements of the selected field and apply the selected **METRICS** function to the data points.
    *Example* The ``timestamp`` field is aggregated with ``avg()`` on